Certification Practise Statement (CPS)

 I'm not responsible for misuse or missrepresentation.
 This is NOT a classified CA.

 Currently, the software does not manage a signed certificate database.
-No CRL's are generated or updated.
+A CRL is generated, but may run out-of-date.
 A copy of the certificate is saved on this server.

 Digital Certificates are needed everywhere in today's world.
 They are used to enable SSL-protected web traffic, e-mail encryption and other technologies.